Current Gold, Silver And Precious Metals Spot Prices

-Spot prices are the benchmark used by financial institutions, precious metals dealers, and investors to calculate the price at which varying precious metal products are bought and sold.
-Whether they are physical products (such as bars, coins, or bullion) or financial instruments (such as ETF shares), the spot prices of precious metals are the basis for how those products are sold and traded on the open market.
-Learn more about these concepts with our informative Beginner's Guide inside our Learning Center!
+Live spot prices are the benchmark used by financial institutions, precious metals dealers, and investors to calculate the price at which varying precious metal products are bought and sold.
+Whether they are physical products (such as bars, coins, or bullion) or financial instruments (such as ETF shares), the real-time spot prices of precious metals are the basis for how those products are sold and traded on the open market.